-To provide high-quality educational activities to underserved areas of the tristate and southern West Virginia, which engages pharmacy professionals and enhances their knowledge, skills and abilities relating to the evolving changes in the healthcare industry.
+To provide high-quality educational activities to underserved areas of the tristate and southern West Virginia, which engage pharmacy professionals and enhance their knowledge, skills and abilities relating to evolving changes in the healthcare industry.

 We are…leaders in innovation, education, practice and research!